Civil Aeronautics Board: Other domestic certificate categories

+1978 CAB scheduled carriers

+The wide variety of carriers in the table below hints at problems with just one facet of CAB regulation.
+Tiny Alaskan back-country carriers like Munz Northern and Kodiak-Western were subject to the same kind of proceedings as huge airlines like United and American.
+1975 certification proceedings for Munz Northern were memorialized in 32 pages of CAB reports, encompassing the deliberations of the (usually five but in this case four) member CAB board itself, plus the earlier deliberations of an administrative law judge in front of whom six people appeared, representing Munz and two other interested parties.
+At the time, Munz had six aircraft, each carrying 10 people or fewer.
+Further, Munz then had the same reporting requirement as carriers like United, all the usual reams of data that had to be sent to the CAB, for a carrier a tiny fraction of the size.

 Offices

 The agency had its headquarters in the Universal Building in Dupont Circle, Washington, D.C.
 The agency had moved there by May 1959.
 Previously it had been headquartered in the Commerce Building (a.k.a. the Herbert C. Hoover Building), and its offices were in several buildings.
 After moving into the Universal Building, CAB leased space there.
 By 1968 the agency had acquired an additional approximately 2000 sqft of space in the same building, resulting in additional rent expenses.